Finance for High Value Manufacturing

 You may be able to set up a basic assembly-based manufacturing business with little more than basic hand tools, but HVM businesses are typically not ‘screwdriver’ operations.
 Manufacturing will demand a wide range of machines, and these may include custom builds for new manufacturing processes.

 Batch or continuous production may also require robots and automated production equipment.
-Costs will depend on the processes your equipment you need – a simple automated welder will cost a few tens of thousands of pounds for mild steel, but considerably more if you need the same components in magnesium or titanium.
+Costs will depend on the processes you need – a simple automated welder will cost a few tens of thousands of pounds for mild steel, but considerably more if you need the same components in magnesium or titanium.

 New and exotic materials may even need new types of production machinery developed to work them.